patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

     export PATH="$PATH:/usr/local/bin"

-Playing the song as follows works if i plug in a headphone into one of the front
+Playing the song as follows works if I plug in a headphone into one of the front audio sockets:
-plugs:

     $ mplayer fss.ogg